MadSmith17/480Project/README.md

 ---

 ## Future Considerations
-* **Web/App Integration**: The next logical step - to develop a web or mobile interface to make playlist generation user-friendly.
+1. **Web/App Integration**: The next logical step - to develop a web or mobile interface to make playlist generation user-friendly.
-* **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
+2. **Save Playlist**: Modify the function to save the generated playlist as a .csv file for future use
-* **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.
+3. **Playlist Length**: Customize the number of songs in the playlist by modifying the random selection logic.
-* **Dynamic Mood Tracking**: Incorporate real-time user feedback to refine playlists dynamically.
+4. **Dynamic Mood Tracking**: Incorporate real-time user feedback to refine playlists dynamically.
-* **Expand Dataset**: Integrate additional datasets to include a broader range of tracks and genres.
+5. **Expand Dataset**: Integrate additional datasets to include a broader range of tracks and genres.
-* **Collaborative Playlists**: Allow users to share mood-based playlists with friends.
+6. **Collaborative Playlists**: Allow users to share mood-based playlists with friends.
-* **Genre Customization**: Add options for users to filter playlists by specific genres.
+7. **Genre Customization**: Add options for users to filter playlists by specific genres.
-* **Language Support**: Long-term goal: Expand to include multilingual song classification and recommendations.
+8. **Language Support**: Expand mood classification to include songs in multiple languages.

 ## Summary